hbctraining/variant_analysis/lessons/08_variant_filtering.md

 - Filter raw variant calls using `FilterMutectCells` to reduce errors
 - Remove Low-Complexity Regions from the called variants using `SnpSift` to further reduce errors

-## FilterMutectCalls
+## `FilterMutectCalls`

-The output from `MuTect2` is a raw variant calling output and the calls need to be filtered to ensure against errors such as:
+The output from `MuTect2` is a raw variant calling output.
+Many potential variants that are called are actually errors.
+The **calls need to be filtered to ensure against errors** such as:

 - Technical artifacts
 - Non-somatic mutations